 The Buying Power of Chinese Customers for Foreign Brands

 To understand the buying power of the Chinese, the tourism industry is a great indicator and example.
-In 2019, the number of Chinese outbound tourism (166 million trips) surpassed the inbound tourism (143 million trips, creating revenue of 130 billion USD) to the Middle Kingdom.
+In 2019, the number of Chinese outbound tourism (166 million trips) surpassed the inbound tourism (143 million trips, creating revenue of 130 billion USD) in the Middle Kingdom.
 The number of Chinese outbound tourism trips increased by 43% compared to the previous year.

 Industry experts estimate that spending among Chinese consumers will grow by 7.7% in the next ten years.
-Chinese tourists make up an enormous portion of the tourism economy for Australia, the US, and some European countries.
+Chinese tourists make up an enormous portion of the tourism economy of Australia, the US, and some European countries.

-The demand for foreign brands in China is not slowing down anytime soon, and is not limited to just luxury brands either.
+The demand for foreign brands in China is not slowing down anytime soon and is not limited to just luxury brands either.
 We can see this in the growing cross-border e commerce (CBEC) and Daigou market.

 With this, we have prepared our successful marketing advice on China for anyone who is ready to start their journey to the East.